 Zach Hastings, Administrative Specialist

-Zach Hastings is an Administrative Specialist in the Biostatistics Center at Department of Population medicine, Harvard Pilgrim Health Care Institute.
+Zach Hastings is an Administrative Specialist in the Division of Biostatistics in the Department of Population Medicine, Harvard Pilgrim Health Care Institute.
 He graduated with a B.S. from Westfield State University and is currently working towards obtaining his MBA in Management from Fitchburg State University.

 Phone: (617) 867-4855

 Ante Bing is a Masters student studying Biostatistics at Harvard.
 He obtained his B.S. degree in Statistics with a focus on Biostatistics from Pennsylvania State University.
 His research interests include longitudinal data analysis, clinical trial design and polytomous logistic regression.
 Ante is currently working on modeling the viral load in HIV patients using mechanistic models.